cmu-mars/cmu-robotics/documents/p2-cp1.md

   1. is rarely used to reason about mission completion, but is typically critical for a mission's success,
-  2. its inherent characteristics (consumption behavior) will change over time due to chemical and physical characteristics of batteries as they degrade and are replaced over time, and
+  2. will change over time due to chemical and physical characteristics of batteries as they degrade and are replaced over time, and
   3. will change as sensors/algorithms/workloads evolve over the lifetime of the system.